 Heal Your Gut Without Turning Wellness Into Work

 Healing the gut is not an act of correction.
 It is a process of creating the conditions in which digestion can settle.
-When nourishment is consistent and stress is reduced, the body begins to recalibrate.
+When nourishment is consistent and stress is reduced, the body begins to re-calibrate on its own.
 Symptoms soften.
 Energy steadies.
-Food becomes less of a negotiation and more of a neutral experience.
+Food gradually becomes less of a negotiation and more of a neutral, easy experience.

 This is not about doing more.
 It is about doing less, more consistently.